offsoc/continuwuity/CONTRIBUTING.md

 Before submitting a pull request, please ensure:
 1. Your code passes all CI checks (formatting, linting, typo detection, etc.)
+2. Your code follows the [code style guide](./development/code_style.md)
-2. Your commit messages follow the conventional commits format
+3. Your commit messages follow the conventional commits format
-3. Tests are added for new functionality
+4. Tests are added for new functionality
-4. Documentation is updated if needed
+5. Documentation is updated if needed

 Direct all PRs/MRs to the `main` branch.